 Next, clean all hard surfaces and food receptacles.
 Moisten a paper towel and use it to gently wipe away anything smeared on the surfaces your bearded dragon touches.
 Rinse food and water bowls with clear tap water.
 Add fresh water to the water bowl after rinsing.
 Do this every day, or more than once a day if you wish.

 Bleach in a spray bottle

 Pour an eighth of a cup of bleach and one and a quarter cups of tap water in the spray bottle and set the nozzle to mist.
 If you want to mix a larger batch, keep the mix at 1 part bleach and 10 parts water.
 Spray a generous layer of the cleaner on a folded paper towel and wipe off exposed hard surfaces that have been touched by the bearded dragon.
 Allow the bleach mixture to dry completely, so the smell of bleach is gone, before replacing your bearded dragon into the habitat.

-Remove your bearded dragon's habitat accessories, such as food bowls and decorations, and put them in the washbasin.
+Using the same materials, do a deep cleaning once a month.
+Remove the bearded dragon from the aquarium and put him in a secure box or spare aquarium.
+Then, soak all items.
+Remove your bearded dragon's habitat accessories, such as food bowls and decorations, and put them in a washbasin.
 Pour 10 cups of warm water on top of the soiled accessories, then add a cup of bleach.
 Allow the accessories to soak in the warm water while you clean the rest of the aquarium.